kentdaitken/Open-Government/Why Open Matters.md

 This page is a lot about trying to answer that question, and a little about having a shareable home for resources.
 Additions welcome - suggest an edit or [open an issue](https://github.com/kentdaitken/Open-Government/issues).

-Oh yeah, opinions are mine and don't reflect those of any organizations with which I am affiliated, etc. etc.

 ##Definition